Canadiens 5, Maple Leafs 3

 MTL EN GOAL – 19:36 – Lemaire (Roberts)

 MTL – Goaltenders: Ken Dryden, Dave Elenbaas.
 Defence: Pierre Bouchard, Guy Lapointe, Bill Nyrop, Jim Roberts, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Doug Risebrough, Steve Shutt, Mario Tremblay.

 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Claire Alexander, Brian Glennie, Jim McKenny, Mike Pelyk, Borje Salming, Ian Turnbull.
-Forwards: Don Ashby, Pat Boutette, Scott Garland, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Jack Valiquette, Stan Weir, Tiger Williams.
+Forwards: Don Ashby, Pat Boutette, Scott Garland, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Jack Valiquette, Stan Weir, Dave Williams.